Johncci/rock-paper-scissors-lizard-spock-game/README.md

 * **Colour Scheme**

   * The colour I selected for the footer and header is rgb(92, 181, 172).
-I originally had a darker shade of this colour but when I tested it on [wave](https://wave.webaim.org/) which is an accessibility tool for the web, the text and text contrast was insufficent and was displaying an error.
+I originally had a darker shade of this colour but when I tested it on [wave](https://wave.webaim.org/) which is an accessibility tool for the web, the contrast between the text and the background colours on the header and footer was insufficent and was displaying an error.
 I selected this colour because it is closely related to the colour displayed inside the downloaded game option images.
-I chose this colour from [W3Schools](https://www.w3schools.com/colors/colors_rgb.asp) RGB calculator.
+I selected this colour from [W3Schools](https://www.w3schools.com/colors/colors_rgb.asp) RGB calculator.
 I changed to rgb(92, 181, 172) and tested again and no errors were displayed.

   The other colours displayed on the site are whitesmoke and black.
 The whitesmoke colour was chosen for the purpose of emphasising the foreground display.
 Black was used for all font colours and a black underline was used for the hover action on the displayed nav menu.
+They are basic colours at each of end of the colour spectrum but I felt they perfectly suited this project.

 * **Colour images**